spyfu/spyfu-vuex-helpers/README.md

 <a name="introduction"></a>
 ### Introduction

 These utility functions are intended for use with [Vuex](https://vuex.vuejs.org/en).
+To install the helpers, run one of the following commands.

 ```bash
 # install through npm